SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_watchdog_timer/readme.md

 ## About Example Code

-- \ref watchdog_timer_example.c - This example file demonstrates how to use the Watchdog timer (WDT) to trigger WDT warnings and reset the system after a few warnings.
+ - [`watchdog_timer_example.c`](https://github.com/SiliconLabs/wiseconnect/blob/master/examples/si91x_soc/peripheral/sl_si91x_watchdog_timer/watchdog_timer_example.c) - This example file demonstrates how to use the Watchdog timer (WDT) to trigger WDT warnings and reset the system after a few warnings.
 With a WDT timeout interrupt occurring every 1 second, the WDT is restarted (kicked) by the application, and the onboard LED0 toggles.
 After toggling the LED 6 times, the application does not restart the WDT, then the timer loads the system-reset time (set to 4 seconds).
 Once that time is over, the WDT resets the system.
 Afterward, the WDT is started again with new parameters, and LED0 is toggled 6 times.
 Finally, the WDT is stopped, the callback is unregistered, and the timer is de-initialized.
-- In this example, the application first toggles LED0 once and checks whether it is a power-on reset or a WDT system reset through the \ref sl_si91x_watchdog_get_timer_system_reset_status API.
+ - In this example, the application first toggles LED0 once and checks whether it is a power-on reset or a WDT system reset through the [`sl_si91x_watchdog_get_timer_system_reset_status`](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/watchdog-timer#sl-si91x-watchdog-get-timer-system-reset-status) API.
-- If it is a power-on reset, then the WDT is initialized by enabling peripheral power, enabling WDT to run during CPU sleep mode, and unmasking its interrupt through the \ref sl_si91x_watchdog_init_timer API.
+ - If it is a power-on reset, then the WDT is initialized by enabling peripheral power, enabling WDT to run during CPU sleep mode, and unmasking its interrupt through the [`sl_si91x_watchdog_init_timer`](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/watchdog-timer#sl-si91x-watchdog-init-timer) API.
-- Then, the timer is configured with default configuration values from UC through the \ref sl_si91x_watchdog_set_configuration APIs, respectively.
+ - Then, the timer is configured with default configuration values from UC through the [`sl_si91x_watchdog_set_configuration`](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/watchdog-timer#sl-si91x-watchdog-set-configuration) APIs, respectively.
-- Next, the timer timeout callback is registered, and its interrupt is enabled using the \ref sl_si91x_watchdog_register_timeout_callback API.
+ - Next, the timer timeout callback is registered, and its interrupt is enabled using the [`sl_si91x_watchdog_register_timeout_callback`](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/watchdog-timer#sl-si91x-watchdog-register-timeout-callback) API.
-- The WDT is then started using the \ref sl_si91x_watchdog_start_timer API.
-The application toggles onboard LED0 and restarts (kicks) the WDT on every interrupt (every 1 second) through the \ref sl_si91x_watchdog_restart_timer.
+ - The WDT is then started using the [`sl_si91x_watchdog_start_timer`](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/watchdog-timer#sl-si91x-watchdog-start-timer) API.
+The application toggles onboard LED0 and restarts (kicks) the WDT on every interrupt (every 1 second) through the [`sl_si91x_watchdog_restart_timer`](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/watchdog-timer#sl-si91x-watchdog-restart-timer).
 - Upon the 6th WDT interrupt, the application does not restart the WDT.
 So when the timer count reaches the system-reset time (4 seconds), it resets the application.
 - After that, the application starts again, toggles LED0 once, checks WDT system reset status, and upon finding it true, debugs out "Watchdog-timer system-reset occurred".
 - Then, the timer is initialized again, the callback is registered, and it is started with new parameters, configured using the following APIs:
-- \ref sl_si91x_watchdog_set_system_reset_time to change the WDT system-reset time to 8 seconds.
-For possible values, refer to the \ref time_delays_t enum.
+ - [`sl_si91x_watchdog_set_system_reset_time`](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/watchdog-timer#sl-si91x-watchdog-set-system-reset-time) to change the WDT system-reset time to 8 seconds.
+For possible values, refer to the [`time_delays_t`](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/watchdog-timer#time-delays-t) enum.
-  - \ref sl_si91x_watchdog_set_interrupt_time to change the WDT interrupt time to 2 seconds.
+   - [`sl_si91x_watchdog_set_interrupt_time`](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/watchdog-timer#sl-si91x-watchdog-set-interrupt-time) to change the WDT interrupt time to 2 seconds.
-  - \ref sl_si91x_watchdog_set_window_time to change the WDT window time to 32 milliseconds.
+   - [`sl_si91x_watchdog_set_window_time`](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/watchdog-timer#sl-si91x-watchdog-set-window-time) to change the WDT window time to 32 milliseconds.
  - To read the above time values, the following APIs are used:
-  - \ref sl_si91x_watchdog_get_system_reset_time to read the system-reset time.
+   - [`sl_si91x_watchdog_get_system_reset_time`](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/watchdog-timer#sl-si91x-watchdog-get-system-reset-time) to read the system-reset time.
-  - \ref sl_si91x_watchdog_get_interrupt_time to read the interrupt time.
+   - [`sl_si91x_watchdog_get_interrupt_time`](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/watchdog-timer#sl-si91x-watchdog-get-interrupt-time) to read the interrupt time.
-  - \ref sl_si91x_watchdog_get_window_time to read the window time.
+   - [`sl_si91x_watchdog_get_window_time`](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/watchdog-timer#sl-si91x-watchdog-get-window-time) to read the window time.
-- Then, the application toggles onboard LED0 6 times and restarts (kicks) the WDT on every interrupt (every 2 seconds) through the \ref sl_si91x_watchdog_restart_timer.
+ - Then, the application toggles onboard LED0 6 times and restarts (kicks) the WDT on every interrupt (every 2 seconds) through the [`sl_si91x_watchdog_restart_timer`](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/watchdog-timer#sl-si91x-watchdog-restart-timer).
-- Upon the 6th WDT interrupt, the application does not restart the WDT and immediately stops the WDT through the \ref sl_si91x_watchdog_stop_timer API.
+ - Upon the 6th WDT interrupt, the application does not restart the WDT and immediately stops the WDT through the [`sl_si91x_watchdog_stop_timer`](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/watchdog-timer#sl-si91x-watchdog-stop-timer) API.
-- Then, the callback is unregistered, and the timer is de-initialized through the \ref sl_si91x_watchdog_deinit_timer API.
+ - Then, the callback is unregistered, and the timer is de-initialized through the [`sl_si91x_watchdog_deinit_timer`](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/watchdog-timer#sl-si91x-watchdog-deinit-timer) API.

 ## Prerequisites/Setup Requirements